GLOBAL MARKETS-Savaged dollar steadies ahead of Fed, stocks rise

 The policy uncertainty only added to expectations the U.S. Federal Reserve will keep interest rates steady when it concludes a two-day meeting later Wednesday.

-The recent retreat in the dollar also boosted a range of commodities, with copper near two-month highs as a strike also loomed the world's biggest copper mine in Chile.
+The retreat in the dollar also boosted a range of commodities, with copper near two-month highs.

-Oil edged further above $55 a barrel too supported by signs that Russia and OPEC producers are delivering on promised supply reductions.
-Brent crude oil for April added 55 cents to $56.14, while U.S. crude rose 47 cents to $53.29.
+Oil was restrained by ongoing high supplies despite an OPEC-led production cut which Russia is set to also join.
+Prices remained within a narrow trading band.
+Brent crude oil for April added 15 cents to $55.72, while U.S. crude rose 15 cents to $52.95.

 * Italian banks drag (Adds details and updates prices at close)